FunnyWolf/Viper/docs/en/guide/handler_firewall.md

-# Back-to-connect filtering
+# handler Firewall

-Whenever the client connects to the viper listening, the viper will determine whether the IP allows connection based on the client's network IP address.
-When allowed, the payload will be transmitted normally to the client, and when it is not allowed, the network connection will be directly disconnected.
+Whenever a client connects to Viper's listener, Viper determines whether the IP of the client is allowed to connect based on the client's network IP address.
+If allowed, the payload is transmitted to the client as normal; if not, the network connection is disconnected directly.

-## Use scenarios
+## Usage Scenarios

-+ When using spear phishing, the target's geographical location is a fixed area (such as a province), and the listening firewall can block IP connection  from other foreign or other provinces.
++ When using spear-phishing, if the target's geographical location is a fixed area (such as a province), the handler firewall can block connections from IPs outside the country or from other provinces to the listener.
-+ When the red team is simulated, if you can block the sandbox and network mapping server connection and  as needed.
++ During red team simulations, connections from sandbox and network mapping servers can be blocked as needed.
-+ If the IP address is not allowed to connect and listen, the client (usually a sandbox or blue team member) cannot obtain the stager and cannot determine the C2 server type.
++ If an IP address is not allowed to connect to the listener, the client (usually a sandbox or blue team personnel) cannot obtain the stager, and thus cannot determine the type of the C2 server.

-## How to use
+## How to Use

-1. Turn on the main switch and fill in the corresponding configuration
+1. Turn on the master switch and fill in the corresponding configuration.
-2. Click? to view the corresponding configuration instructions
+2. For the corresponding description of the configuration, click "?" to view.
-3. IP address filtering check is from left to right, from top to bottom
+3. The IP address filtering check is performed from left to right and from top to bottom.

-> + Firewall Master Switch Close -> Release
+> + Master firewall switch off -> Allow access
-> + Firewall Master Switch Open -> Next Check
+> + Master firewall switch on -> Proceed to the next check
-> + Custom whitelist Hit -> Release
+> + Custom whitelist match -> Allow access
-> + Custom whitelist Miss -> Next check
+> + Custom whitelist no match -> Proceed to the next check
-> + Custom blacklist Hit -> Block
+> + Custom blacklist match -> Block
-> + Custom blacklist Miss -> Next check
+> + Custom blacklist no match -> Proceed to the next check
-> + Block cloud vendor Hit -> Block
+> + Block cloud providers match -> Block
-> + Block cloud vendor Miss -> Next check
+> + Block cloud providers no match -> Proceed to the next check
-> + Blocked Sandbox IP Hit -> Blocked
+> + Block sandbox IPs match -> Block
-> + Blocked Sandbox IP Missed -> Next Check
+> + Block sandbox IPs no match -> Proceed to the next check
-> + Geographic location blacklist Hit -> Block
+> + Geographical blacklist match -> Block
-> + Geographic location blacklist Missed -> Release
+> + Geographical blacklist no match -> Allow access

-4. If you need to confirm whether an IP is filtered, you can use the search function on the left to confirm.
+4. If you need to confirm whether a certain IP is filtered, you can use the search function on the left to confirm.

 5. Execution effect
-When the IP connection to the viper is not in the allow list, a blocking prompt will be received
+   When an IP not in the allowed list connects to Viper's listener, a blocking prompt will be received.